420factorauthentication/game-MAP/README.md

 ### Commenting and Organizing

-Use these VSCode Snippets for organizing properties of classes in JS modules:
+VSCode Snippets (for organizing properties of classes in JS modules):

 -   jscBar/80
 -   jscBoxApi